kovacshuni/notifications-push/README.md

 ----------

 1. Go to [http://localhost:8080/content/notifications-push](http://localhost:8080/content/notifications-push)
-2. You should see a continuously line-by-line streamed response like:
+2. You should see a continuously line-by-line streamed response.
+NB.
+The empty `[]` lines are heartbeats.

         data: []